Legal online gambling with

 Online sports betting in Colorado went live on May 1, 2020.
 State voters approved legal sports betting in the Centennial State in November 2019 after a bill was passed during summer 2019.
 A legislative framework largely free of restrictions means CO online sports betting promises to be one of the most competitive US gambling markets to date.

 Statewide mobile wagering is possible straight away via a bunch of big-name sportsbooks to have already launched including FanDuel, DraftKings, BetMGM and BetRivers.
 Fox Bet, PointsBet, Barstool Sportsbook and BetFred are also poised to join a highly competitive market.
-You must be physically located in CO state lines to wager - your device will use Geolocation technology to detect your location.
+You need to be physically located in CO state lines to wager - your device will use Geolocation technology to detect your location.

 Online casinos and online poker are not yet legal in Colorado, nor are they market Colorado will look to legalize anytime soon.
-There are however 40 land-based casinos that offer players the chance to play casino games.
+There are, however, 40 land-based casinos that offer players the chance to play casino games.

 Originally exempt from the ban on sports betting imposed by PASPA, Oregon was always likely to feature among the first states to launch.
 Onboard with online sports betting, Oregonians can bet on the Blazers at the state’s only sportsbook app, Scoreboard, overseen by the Oregon Lottery.